 Battlefield V was one of the first games to support Ray Tracing and it remains a great test to see how any GPU will handle the tech in big open, multiplayer environments.
 The game features numerous demanding environments full of reflective surfaces and NPCs than can easily be counted.

 Like Control, Battlefield V doesn’t have an internal benchmark so we tested it by taking an average FPS count while playing a demanding section of the Nordlys War Story.
-Here the game ran at solid, playable frame rates in every resolution, including with Ray Tracing turned on, though once again it didn’t quite break 60fps in 4K.
+Here the game ran at solid, playable frame rates in every resolution, including with Ray Tracing turned on.

 The Division 2